-Kelly Ripa Thanks Her Photographer For Sexy Throwback Shot While Flaunting Her ‘Dancer’ Legs In Tiny Shorts
+Kelly Ripa Thanks Her Photographer For Sexy Throwback Shot While Flaunting Her 'Dancer' Legs In Tiny Shorts

-Kelly Ripa was feeling nostalgic in the most recent update that was shared on her Instagram feed.
-The Live With Kelly and Ryan host featured the image on her page on February 11, and it’s generating a lot of love from her 2.9 million followers.
+Kelly Ripa was feeling nostalgic in the most recent update that she shared on her Instagram feed.
+The Live With Kelly and Ryan host featured the image on her page on February 11, and it's generating a lot of love from her 2.9 million followers.

-Ripa revealed that the shot was a throwback from 2009.
-She didn’t credit the exact photographer, but she did express her gratitude to whoever took it.
-It appeared to be a throwback shot as the host didn’t strike a particular pose.
-Ripa stood in front of a glass window with a white shade as she took a step forward.
+Ripa revealed that the shot was a throwback from 2009, expressing her gratitude to the unnamed photographer who took it.
+She stood in front of a glass window with a white shade as she took a step forward.
 She held a bottle of water and a black object in one hand while tucking the opposite near her side.
 She had a black bag slung over one shoulder, and its straps fell near her thighs.

-In her caption, the mother of three hashtagged the word “dance” and “dancer” while sharing that she “almost forgot,” though she did not divulge further details.
+In her caption, the mother of three hashtagged the words "dance" and "dancer" while sharing that she "almost forgot" about something.
 She wore a hot outfit that showcased her fit figure, which appears to have been the result of rigorous dance routines.
 On top, she sported a classic white blazer.
 The garment had three-quarter sleeves and a button in front, and it hit near her hip.

 The bottom of her outfit proved to be way hotter than the top.
-Ripa smoldered in a pair of patterned shorts that showed more than they covered.
-The trendy bottoms featured a funky pattern and daringly short length that showcased her muscular stems.
+Ripa smoldered in a pair of patterned shorts that featured a funky pattern and daringly short length that showcased her muscular stems.
 She also rocked a pair of sky-high stilettos that helped elongate her legs even further.

-She pulled her long blond locks into a sleek ponytail that fell over her shoulders and back.
-Ripa added sunglasses with dark rims to her look.
-She also wore a pair of small earrings, which provided her ensemble with just the right amount of bling.

 "Can we just start working out together when I get back to NYC?
 Please teach me your ways," one fan begged.